UPTON FAMILY

 Another Williams family in Anne Arundel County:

-i.
-Sarah Williams, born say 1725, the servant of Joseph Brewer, confessed to the Anne Arundel County court in August 1746 that she had a "Molatto" child.
+1. Sarah, Williams, born say 1725, was the servant of Joseph Brewer in August 1746 when she confessed to the Anne Arundel County court that she had a "Molatto" child.
 The court bound her five-month-old daughter Ruth to her master until the age of thirty-one.
 She was ordered to serve for seven years and indicted for perjury for charging a white man named Charles Hanshaw with being the father [Judgment Record 1746-8, 214].
+She was the ancestor of

 Prince George's County